 The Telecommunications Industry Association (TIA) represents the entire supply chain of companies that build and support the communications technologies and information networks of today and tomorrow.

-For more than 90 years we have earned the trust of the world's most recognized Information and Communications Technology (ICT) brands that serve the global marketplace across every industry.
+For 80+ years we have earned the trust of the world's most recognized Information and Communications Technology (ICT) brands that serve the global marketplace across every industry.
 While our name has changed, our mission to accelerate connectivity, encourage investment and drive innovation, jobs and economic opportunity hasn’t.

 Today, TIA continues to evolve as the ICT industry navigates complex technology shifts and a changing policy landscape.
 Whether it is our leadership in U.S. and international policy advocacy, technology and standards development, or facilitating new business opportunities and industry research, TIA and its member companies are advancing global connectivity to deliver wide societal benefits.